-- Those who received LIEAP payments during the last heating season, and a new heating season, as defined by LIEAP, has not yet started.
+WV INCO ME MAINTENANCE MANUAL CHAPTER 10 10.4 Income - Those who received LIEAP payments during the last heating season, and a new heating season, as defined by LIEAP, has not yet started.
 This applies only when the AG remains in the same residence. - Those who have applied for or indicate an intent to apply for LIEAP for the new heating season and the Worker believes, with reasonable certainty, will be eligible for LIEAP once the new heating season starts.
 It is not necessary to determine the AG's eligibility for LIEAP.
-The Worker must anticipate if the client will receive LIEAP, based on the best available information, short of a LIEAP eligibility determination. - Certification periods may be set to run concurrently with the LIEAP heating season.
+The Worker must anticipate if the client will receive LIEAP, based on the best available information, short of a LIEAP eligibility determination.
+Certification periods may be set to run concurrently with the LIEAP heating season.
 The LIEAP heating season is October 1 through April 30 of each year.

-Any AG which receives LIEAP may use actual costs in lieu of the SUA.

-(d) Shared Residence and Utilities

-When the AG chooses the SUA, but shares a residence and any utility cost(s) with another Food Stamp AG, a non-Food Stamp AG or both, the SUA must be prorated.

-EXCEPTION: When all the following apply, the SUA is not prorated:

-All individuals with whom the AG shares utility costs are ineligible; and - The ineligible individuals would otherwise be required to be included in the AG

-EXAMPLE: A Food Stamp application is made for a family which includes a mother, father and 3 children.
+Any AG which receives LIEAP may use actual costs in lieu of the SUA. (d) Shared Residence and Utilities When the AG chooses the SUA, but shares a residence and any utility cost(s) with another Food Stamp AG, a non-Food Stamp AG or both, the SUA must be prorated.
+EXCEPTION: When all the following apply, the SUA is not prorated: All individuals with whom the AG shares utility costs are ineligible; and - The ineligible individuals would otherwise be required to be included in the AG EXAMPLE: A Food Stamp application is made for a family which includes a mother, father and 3 children.
 The children's ages are 14, 17 and 19.
+The 19-year
-The 19-year old is a convicted drug felon.
-His mother states that the 19-year old pays the water and phone bills.
-The family qualifies for the SUA, but it is not prorated since the 19-year old is ineligible for Food Stamps, but would otherwise be required to be included in the AG.

-When the SUA must be prorated, the following method is used:

-- Step 1: Determine the total number of Food Stamp AG's which share the residence and utility costs.
-For applications, include the applicant AG in this count. - Step 2: Determine, if any, the total number of non-Food Stamp groups sharing the residence and utility costs who purchase and prepare food together.
-These groups are assigned together without regard to the criteria for AG composition found in Chapter 9.
-The client's statement is sufficient to establish this and must be recorded in RAPIDS case comments. - Step 3: Add the total number of FS AG's and non-Food Stamp groups.

-Step 4: Divide the current SUA by the total number of groups determined in Step 3.

-The result is the prorated SUA of all Food Stamp AG's which reside and share utilities.

-EXAMPLE: A Food Stamp recipient family shares a home and utility costs with 2 additional groups of individuals who purchase and prepare food together, even though the groups do not receive Food Stamps.
-The Food Stamp recipient chooses the SUA and his prorated share is \$84.33 (\$253 ÷ 3 = \$84.33).
+CHAPTER 10 WV INCOME MAINTE NANCE MANUAL 10.
+Incom the 19-ye family quesince the convicted drug felon.
+His mother states that ear old pays the water and phone bills.
+The ualifies for the SUA, but it is not prorated a 19-year old is ineligible for Food Stamps d otherwise be required to be included in the When the method i ne SUA must be prorated, the following s used: Step 1: Determine the total number of Food Stamp AG's which share the residence and utility costs.
+For applications include the applicant AG in this count.
+Step 2: Determine, if any, the total number on non-Food Stamp groups sharing the residence and utility costs who purchase and prepare food together.
+These groups are assigned together withou regard to the criteria for AG composition found in Chapter 9.
+The client's statement is sufficient to establish this and must be recorded in RAPIDS case comments.
+Step 3: Add the total number of FS AG's and non-Food Stamp groups.
+Step 4: Divide the current SUA by the tota number of groups determined in Step 3. ult is the prorated SUA of all Food Stamp ich reside and share utilities. home an individua even tho The Foo E: A Food Stamp recipient family shares and utility costs with 2 additional groups on the groups do not receive Food Stamps d Stamp recipient chooses the SUA and his share is \$84.33 ($$253 \div 3 = 84.33).
+7/03 103 - 226 - 268